Taking Your Journey to Digital Transformation

-Bateman painted a dark picture of the security landscape: “Criminality in cyberspace is changing; it’s a professional, connected and congested network.
+Michael painted a dark picture of the security landscape: “Criminality in cyberspace is changing; it’s a professional, connected and congested network.
 Attackers are moving from exploitation to disruption.
-Despite growing awareness, people remain highly susceptible to phishing attacks.
+And despite growing awareness, people remain highly susceptible to phishing attacks.

 “This demands new ways of thinking and involving your users.
 Plus, there’s the opportunity to explore some cool stuff!”

 Good security underpins Microsoft’s Modern Desktop.
 Microsoft’s Intelligent Security Graph combines advanced analytics with vast amounts of security intelligence to protect:

 Michael Bateman's message to delegates was clear: “Identity is the key to everything; poor security management unlocks doors for the bad guys too.
 Cyber actors are using more techniques and automating; in turn, we need to improve our cyber hygiene.”

 So, what’s available?
 Michael gave an overview of the core Microsoft Threat Protection technologies that come with a Microsoft M365 E5 licence.
 When combined with the data from the Intelligent Security Graph, these tools manage risk, evidence value and deliver end-to-end security.
 Unsure where best to start?
 Click on the button below to request a free cybersecurity assessment.